breadoliveoilsalt/jlox-compiler-in-ts/README.md

 }
 ```

 - Decision: Try to keep function parameters limited to one or two.
 Avoid
   object parameters and instead try to enforce consistent variable assignment
   by having functions return objects to be destructured by function callers.

+#### Bugs I've Caused

 - As of Chapter 7 (evaluating expressions), my biggest source of bugs has been
   failures to properly increment the `currentTokenHead` at the end of functions